Explore

 (Member of the community with finance/accounting experience

-In June 2023, the City of Holyoke and Massachusetts School Building Authority (MSBA) approved funding to build a new middle school for approximately 550 students.
+In March 2024, the City of Holyoke began the construction of a new middle school for 550 students.
 The new school is an important component of Holyoke’s efforts to strengthen educational learning opportunities and reimagine the middle school experience.
 The new middle school will replace the poorly designed, energy-inefficient William R. Peck Middle School that no longer meets the needs of a modern education.
+Funding for the new school was approved by the City of Holyoke and Massachusetts School Building Authority (MSBA) in June 2023.

 The Massachusetts School Building Authority (MSBA) is a quasi-independent government authority that partners with communities to support the design and construction of educationally appropriate, flexible, sustainable, and cost-effective public school facilities.